sonots/fluent-plugin-keep-forward/README.md

     Keepalive expired time.
 Default is nil (which means to keep connection as long as possible).

+- keepforward

+    `one` for keep forwarding all data to the one node.
+    `tag` for keep forwarding data with the same tag to the same node.
+    Default is `one`.

 - prefer_recover (bool)

     Switch connection to a recovered node from standby nodes or less weighted nodes.
 Default is `true`.